-Any well drained potting soil can be used.
-The soil should be well aerated as they produce extensive root system, heavy soil can prevent the spread of the root
+Any well-drained potting soil can be used.
+The soil should be well aerated as they produce an extensive root system, heavy soil can prevent the spread of the root

 Light and temperature:

-The ficus plants can be fed with fertilizer ones in a week during the growing period i.e., spring and summer and ones a month during winters.
+The ficus plants can be fed with fertilizer ones in a week during the growing period i.e., spring and summer, and once a month during winter.
 The plants require a balanced fertilizer.
-A mixture of nitrogen, potassium and phosphorus in the ratio of 3:2:1 can be given as these nutrients are essential for the growth of the plant.
-A nitrogen rich fertilizer also works well.
+A mixture of nitrogen, potassium, and phosphorus in the ratio of 3:2:1 can be given as these nutrients are essential for the growth of the plant.
+A nitrogen-rich fertilizer also works well.

 Pests and other problems for Bodhi Tree

 The bodhi trees are resistant to almost all pests and pathogens.